SMC connector

 SMC (SubMiniature version C) connectors are coaxial RF connectors developed in the 1960s.
 The interface specifications for the SMC and many other connectors are referenced in MIL-STD-348.
-They use a #10-32 UNF threaded interface (screw type).
-They offer electrical performance from DC to 10 GHz.
-Male (a.k.a. plug) SMC connectors have a socket for the center contact, and Female (a.k.a. jack) SMC connectors have a pin for the center contact.
+They use a #10-32 UNF threaded interface (a screw type).
+They offer electrical performance from direct current (DC) to 4 GHz.
+Some extended performance versions are rated to 10 GHz.
+The normally free part (a.k.a. plug) of a SMC connector that has a socket for the centre contact are the female connectors.
+The normally fixed part (a.k.a. jack) SMC connectors that has a pin for the centre contact are the male connectors.
+This is the reverse of most RF connectors.
 SMC jack connectors have an external thread while SMC plug connectors have the mating hex nut.
-Available in 50-Ohm and 75-Ohm characteristic impedance, they provide an interconnect means for small form factor coaxial cables (e.g. 50-Ohm RG-174, 75-Ohm RG-179) and printed circuit boards where small footprint is important.
+The contact dimensions are identical to the snap-fit SMB.
+Available in 50 ohm and 75 ohm characteristic impedance, they provide an interconnect means for small form factor coaxial cables (e.g. 50 ohm RG-174, 75 ohm RG-179) and printed circuit boards where small footprint is important.

-The term Subvis connector appears to be European usage; the connectors appear to be electrically and mechanically equivalent to SMC.
+The term Subvis connector appears to be a European usage; the connectors appear to be electrically and mechanically equivalent to SMC.